unicef/drone-4sdgtoolkit/content/regs/_index.en.md

 Navigate to the Model UAS Regulations page and download Part 101 and 102, as well as the companion advisory cirulars AC101-1, AC102-1, AC102-37, and Draft AC922-001.
 Use these documents as a framework to develop new National Civil Aviation UAS regulations.

 For technical feedback in drafting new national regulations according to the ICAO Model UAS framework please contact RPAS@icao.int and drones.ooi@unicef.org.
 (Subject to the availibility of technical specialists).

+**Submit Regulation Tools to the UNICEF drones for SDG toolkit –** Do you have a regulation or safety tool that you have developed?

+Join our efforts to make innovation for good more accessible and to scale impactful tools across the world.
+Visit the toolkit contributions page (link) and fill out the information about your tool, where it is hosted, the ownership, and publishing format.
+We will respond to your submission within ninety (90) days.